saadmaz/IIT-Software-Development-1/README.md

   ```
   pip install -r requirements.txt
   ```

-## 👥 Contributors

-- [Your Name] - Repository maintainer and primary contributor
-- Saad - Contributed reference materials and alternative solutions
-- Aathif - Provided optimization techniques and elegant implementations
-- [Other Contributors]

 ## ⚠️ Important Note

 This repository is for educational purposes only.
 When using reference materials from others: